Title_Image Title

 • De-solder and remove original 4 pole clean/crunch switch (SW1)

-• If installing for options 2 or 3, the original green channel volume pot must be temporarily removed.
-Pins 2&4 (option 3) or pin 3 (option 2) must be bent back to break the green channel audio signal path.
-A wire (included) must then be tacked on to pin 2 (option 3) or pin 3 (option 2) prior to soldering the pot back into the circuit.
+• The original green channel volume pot must be temporarily removed.
+Pins 2&4 must be bent back to break the green channel audio signal path.
+A wire (included) must then be tacked on to pin 2 prior to soldering the pot back into the circuit.

 Removed Switch

 • Connect green channel audio signals to relay assembly.
-Option 2 uses the full volume audio signal and ground reference, both taken from underside of green channel volume control.
-Option 3 takes in the output of the original green channel volume (now clean channel) and the output of the supplied extra volume control (crunch channel) and outputs the correct signal depending on the selected mode.
+The relay takes the output of the original green channel volume (now clean channel) and the output of the supplied extra volume control (crunch channel) and outputs the correct signal depending on the selected mode.
 The full instructions documents the installation of the separate volume control.

 • Solder the relay assembly back in place of the original switch.